hollow979/memory-dumper/README.md

-# Memory Dumper by hollow979

 A Windows-based tool that scans and dumps memory allocations from a target process, before and after injection, into a binary file.

 ## Features

 - Scans all memory allocations of a target process.
 - Tracks memory changes after injection by comparing pre- and post-injection memory allocations.
-- Dumps new memory allocations to a binary file for further analysis.
+- Dumps new memory allocations to a binary file for further analysis or rebuilding.

 ## Usage